Findsec-bugs/Auto-FindSec-multiple/README.md

 ```
 NOTE: If the above command fails for alter session issues, try to remove first line and then execute it.

-STEP 4: Now execute the below sql query in same terminal
+STEP 4: Now execute the below sql query in same terminal.

 ```SQL